yetnt/jaiva/libs/math.md

 \*_**Independent**_

 Rounds the given real number up to the nearest integer.
-This is useful for getting the smallest integer greater than or equal to the number.

 ```jiv
 tsea "jaiva/math"!